 9. Does the subwoofer sound muddy or muffled?

 Check the phase of the subwoofer!

 The phase of a subwoofer is usually set with a switch or on some nicer subwoofers, they will have a sweeper knob on the back of the unit (see picture).
 The switch will have two options, either 0° or 180°.
 The sweeper will usually have a range from 0° to 180°.
 The phase for a subwoofer is very similar to speakers, however, there is something that you should note.
 If the subwoofer is at the front of a room and pointing towards the seating area, then you will likely want it set to the phase to 0°.
 This means that all of the speakers in the front will push air out at the same time.
 We actually have a somewhat unique setup at my home.
-The subwoofer is off to the left side of the seating area pointing towards the front speakers (note: we have a home theater in our living room).
+The subwoofer is off to the left side of the seating area pointing towards the front speakers (note: we have a home theater in our living room – and it’s ok for the sub to be on its side as we said here).
 We have the subwoofer set to 180° in this position.
 With this kind of setup, it would be beneficial to play with the phase sweeper of the sub, as 90° could possibly sound better, but it really depends on many different factors as to what the phase should be actually set to.
 It can also be a personal preference, there is no definitive correct and incorrect!
-If changing the phase does not solve the muddy or muffled sound, then you can check some of the other things mentioned in this article, and if all else fails then it's possible there is an issue with the power source or subwoofer itself.
+If changing the phase does not solve the muddy or muffled sound, then you can check some of the other things mentioned in this article, and if all else fails then it’s possible there is an issue with the power source or subwoofer itself.